Jammu and Kashmir Legislative Assembly

-The Jammu and Kashmir Legislative Assembly also known as the Jammu and Kashmir Vidhan Sabha is the legislature of Indian union territory of Jammu and Kashmir.

-The Legislative Assembly of Jammu and Kashmir was dissolved by the Governor on 21 November 2018.
+The Jammu and Kashmir Legislative Assembly is the legislature of Indian union territory of Jammu and Kashmir.
+Jammu and Kashmir Legislative Assembly is the legislative arm of the Government of Jammu and Kashmir.
+At present, it consists of 95 members, directly elected from 95 constituencies.
+The tenure of the Legislative Assembly is five years unless dissolved sooner.

 Prior to 2019, the State of Jammu and Kashmir had a bicameral legislature with a legislative assembly (lower house) and a legislative council (upper house).
 The Jammu and Kashmir Reorganisation Act, passed by the Parliament of India in August 2019, replaced this with a unicameral legislature while also re-organising the state into a union territory.
+The 12th assembly was dissolved by the Governor on 21 November 2018.
+The 13th assembly was elected in September and October 2024.

 History

 Praja Sabha

 The first legislature of the princely state of Jammu and Kashmir, called the Praja Sabha, was established by the government of the Maharaja Hari Singh in 1934.
 It had 33 elected seats, 30 nominated members and 12 ex-officio members.

 The first election in 1934 saw the Liberal Group headed by Pandit Ram Chander Dubey emerge as the largest party and the Muslim Conference as the second largest (with 14 seats).
 Further elections were held in 1938 and 1947.

 In 1939, the Muslim Conference party renamed itself to National Conference under the leadership of Sheikh Abdullah and opened its membership to people of all religions.
 It launched a Quit Kashmir movement in 1946 and boycotted the 1947 election.